How Much Should You Tip a Handyman?

 - Refer the business to a friend

-If you have a more personal relationship with the business owner, then you might want to opt for any of the above options or a more personal gift.
+If you have a more personal relationship with the business owner, you could give them a more personal gift.
 You may want to consider a bottle of wine, a batch of cookies around the holidays, or tickets to a sporting event.
-Try to avoid giving a gift card, however, because that is too similar to cash.
+However, try to avoid giving a gift card because that is too similar to cash.

-If you’re looking for gift ideas, read our guide to 25 Gifts for the Handyman in Your Life.
+If you want gift ideas, read our guide to 25 Gifts for the Handyman in Your Life.

 Quick Tips for Tipping the Business Owner